kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 Scheduler continues to use Pod's Spec.Containers[i].Resources.Requests for scheduling new Pods, and continues to watch Pod updates, and updates its cache.

-To compute the Node resources allocated to Pods, it must consider pending resizes, as described by Status.Resize.
+To compute the Node resources allocated to Pods, pending resizes must be factored in.

-For containers which have `Status.Resize = "Infeasible"`, it can simply use `Status.ContainerStatus[i].Resources`.

-For containers which have a pending resize, it must be pessimistic and use the larger of the Pod's `Spec...Resources.Requests` and `Status...Resources.Requests` values.
+The scheduler will use the maximum of:
+1. Desired resources, computed from container requests in the pod spec, unless the resize is marked as `Infeasible`
+1. Actual resources, computed from the `.status.containerStatuses[i].resources.requests`
+1. Allocated resources, reported in `.status.allocatedResources.requests`

 ### Flow Control